 Description / Characteristics:

 The Classic Frill pigeon is a fancy pigeon that has been breed mainly for show or exhibition purposes.
 It is a very good pet as the disposition of the breed is calmer than some pigeon breeds.
-The Classic Frill has direct ties to the Oriental Frill or Old-Fashioned Oriental Frill as well as subsequent breeding to the Modern Oriental Frill.
+The Classic Frill has direct ties to the Oriental Frill, Old-Fashioned Oriental Frill or Old Style Oriental Frill and is the precursor with subsequent breeding to the Modern Oriental Frill (crossing the precursors with other short-faced, frilled varieties like the Oriental Owl and Turbit).

 The Classic Frill pigeon is a small to medium sized breed.
 It is a very beautiful and striking bird due to its unique appearance with peak crest (needle-point), well-developed continuous feather mane on the back of the neck, chest frill (being about 1-2 inches in length), feather lacing, grouse muffed legs and toes, medium sized beak, and larger eyes.
 It is a cobby bird and has a jaunty disposition.
 The head of the Classic Frill pigeon is roundish to slightly oval, substantial and wide.
 The forehead flows in a smooth, continuous curve from the tip of the beak to the tip of the peak crest.